mozilla/release-services/docs/relengapi/blueprints/docs/src/development/auth.rst

 Releng API is an API, and as such most access is limited using OAuth2, described below.
 However, the setup for new OAuth2 tokens is controlled by normal, browser-based logins.

-You should be familiar with the :doc:`authentication configuration <../deployment/auth>` documentation.
+You should be familiar with the :ref:`authentication configuration <Deployment-Authentication>` documentation.

 Flask-Login
 ...........